 So how do you strike a proper balance and juggle current obligations while simultaneously saving for the years ahead?

-Here are three strategies to use when you need to pay today’s bills but still want to plan for your financial goals the future.
+Here are three strategies to use when you need to pay today’s bills but still want to plan for future financial goals.

 Too many people get overwhelmed with their finances because they feel like there are too many issues to tackle.
-You might need to pay off your credit cards, improve your credit rating, get life insurance, create a will, save for retirement and more.
+You might need to get out of debt, improve your credit rating, get life insurance, create a will, save for retirement, and more.

 In reality, it may not be possible to do everything at once – nor is it necessary.
-So instead of fretting over everything, place each future goal into a “bucket” based on whether it’s a short-term goal, a medium-range objective or a long-term mission.
+So instead of fretting over everything, place each future goal into a “bucket” based on whether it’s a short-term goal, a medium-range objective or long-term mission.

-By prioritizing in this fashion and considering what is most important, you’ll relieve some of your mental financial stress and be best positioned to act on your main goals.
+By prioritizing in this fashion, and considering what is most important, you’ll relieve some of your mental financial stress and be best positioned to act on those goals.